Eclectus Parrot Lifespan (How Long Does Eclectus Parrot Live?)

 Factors Affecting the Lifespan of Eclectus Parrot

 Based on the discussion above, Eclectus parrots can live shorter lives in captivity than they do in the wild.
-Despite improvements since the 1980s, when people were still becoming accustomed to this parrot’s needs, they still do not live as long as they could.
+Despite improvements since the 1980s, when people were still becoming accustomed to this parrot’s needs, they still did not live as long as they could.

 Considering that, what can you do to ensure that your Eclectus parrot reaches the elusive age of 40.8 years?
 Could they even live the 50 years they are supposed to be able to live in the wild?